mjdamgaard/UP-Web-Project/README.md

 # Semantic Network Project

 *My other README introduction is way too long and nerdy.
-So I'm in the process of writing this one, which ought to be more like a short pitch of the idea.*
+So I'm in the process of writing this one, which ought to be way shorter.*
 *(I also have to shorten the long version as well.)*